fordevoted/1092_EE3031_Computer-Programming/exercise/week7.md

 The coaching team would like to input maximum horizontal distance NX, maximum vertical distance NY in the beginning.
 Allow user control baseball player action.
 Output if the baseball player catch ball, and draw the current position of ball and player each time unit.

 keyboard input
+- `Space`, player stand still.
-`W`, player jump 1 unit along y axis, then return original position at time *t+1*.
+- `W`, player jump 1 unit along y axis, then return original position at time *t+1*.
-`D`, player run forward 1 unit along x axis.
+- `D`, player run forward 1 unit along x axis.
-`A`, player run backward 1 unit along x axis.
+- `A`, player run backward 1 unit along x axis.
-`S`, player diving catch, forward 2 unit along x axis, then freeze at time *t+1*.
+- `S`, player diving catch, forward 2 unit along x axis, then freeze at time *t+1*.

 please print out
-"Nice play!
+- "Nice play!
 Out." if player use diving catch to cath the ball.
-"Out." if player catch the ball without diving catch.
+- "Out." if player catch the ball without diving catch.
-"Hit!" if player cannot catch the ball.
+- "Hit!" if player cannot catch the ball.
-"Home Run!!" if the ball reach the bound of x axis without reach ground yet.
+- "Home Run!!" if the ball reach the bound of x axis without reach ground yet.

 Catch ball means `player x = ball x, and player y = ball y`